-

 It is important to note that the limitations listed above are not applicable in the following cases [Article 313(3)]:

-a) Modifications with a value lower than the European thresholds referred to in paragraphs 2, 3 or 4 of article 474, as the case may be, and less than 10% or, in public works contracts, 15% of the initial contractual price;
+a) Modifications with a value lower than the applicable European thresholds (which, as seen above, vary depending on the type of contract in question), and less than 10% or, in public works contracts, 15% of the initial contractual price;

 b) Modifications resulting from circumstances that a diligent contracting authority could not have foreseen, provided that the long-lasting nature of the contractual relationship and the lapsing of time justifies them, and provided that their value does not exceed 50% of the initial contractual price.